Lorraine’s experience includes:

 - Acted on a large-scale multi-jurisdictional bribery and corruption investigation

-Lorraine specialises in general commercial disputes and has experience in a wide range of high- value contentious matters including banking and financial services litigation, fraud, shareholder disputes, insolvency, competition damages actions, judicial review, professional negligence, partnership disputes, and bribery and corruption.
-She also has experience in mediation, arbitration and expert determination.
+Lorraine specialises in general commercial disputes and has experience in a wide range of high-value contentious matters acting for both claimants and defendants, including banking and financial services litigation, civil fraud and asset recovery, shareholder disputes, insolvency, competition damages actions, judicial review, partnership disputes, and bribery and corruption.

 Lorraine trained at Ashurst LLP, qualifying in March 2010.
-She worked in Ashurst’s general commercial litigation team until October 2015, when she joined Stewarts.
+She worked in Ashurst’s dispute resolution team until October 2015, when she joined Stewarts.

 Lorraine has written her career story and experience of Stewarts for our careers section, you can view her story here.